Confessions of a Jester Mom

 Kim John Payne, M.ED. notes the parent-as-ever-willing-playmate trend in

-her book Simplicity Parenting. "...As a society," she writes, "We parents have signed on to be our children's lifelong 'entertainment committees'.
+his book Simplicity Parenting. "...As a society," he writes, "We parents have signed on to be our children's lifelong 'entertainment committees'.
 We're unpaid performers, that's for sure, but performers nonetheless...A break in the festivities (or in the string of classes and playdates) and we are liable to jump up and dance.
 No wonder we're exhausted."

 I do try "quiet time" at home on occasion, and sometimes ask Wally to play alone so I can finish work.
 There's always this initial resistance, and then he often gets into a flow state and I hear him chattering away in his room playing dress up and flying airplanes.
 But still he often reports back at short intervals saying, "Was I playing nicely?" like a dog waiting for a treat to be thrown into his mouth.
 The initial resistance makes me think of the way many of us have that to doing something quiet that we enjoy in the evening.
 At first it is hard to pull oneself away from a screen or the sense of something you should be doing (much easier to pretend you are working when you're on the computer, regardless of what you're actually doing).
 But then within ten minutes or so of writing or reading or whatever quiet activity it is -- maybe weeding in the garden -- you get into that flow state and you think "Why did I resist this?
 It's so wonderful."

 Different story at playgrounds where I'm an expert at plunking myself down on a bench and talking to grownup friends while insisting that Wally scamper off.
 I love it when other parents follow suit.
-One even refuses to "help" a kid trying to do monkey bars that are out of reach, saying, "Do something you can do without me".
-I think that's great!
-Sometimes...and that at other times decide that you're going to spot or indulge the incessant "Look at me's!!" or whatever.
+One even refuses to "help" a kid trying to do monkey bars that are out of reach, saying, "Do something you can do without me."
+I love that.
 Last week, a friend-parent of mine suggested we go sit on the playground structure because the kids wanted us to ride in their airplane.
 I did it reluctantly, feeling she won the "better mom" trophy that night for doing it happily, and sticking it out longer.
 But now I can refer to this article and quote it, saying:

 "The role of the ever-present playmate that I see many parents slipping into can indeed be damaging.
 We've been reading lately about how Americans, by and large are raising a generation of spoiled children.
 In many ways, overindulging kids with scheduled time and constant parental attention is akin to spoiling them rotten with material goods."